goff-studio/pixplore/readme.md

 **Troubleshooting**

-Incase of having between dependencies and globally installed packages, you can use `--legacy-peer-deps` flag
+Incase of having incompatibility between dependencies and globally installed packages, you can use `--legacy-peer-deps` flag

     npm install --legacy-peer-deps